nextras/orm/docs/repository.md

 #### Persisting

 To save your changes, you have to explicitly persist the changes by calling `IModel::persist()` method, no matter if you are creating or updating the entity.
-By default, the repository will persist all other connected entities with persist cascade.
+By default, the repository will persist all others connected entities with persist cascade.
 Also, Orm will take care of needed persistence ordering.

 Persistence is run in a transaction.
 Calling `persist()` automatically starts a transaction if it was not started earlier.
 The transaction is committed by calling `IModel::flush()` method.
 You can persist and flush changes at once by using `IModel::persistAndFlush()` method.
 Persisting automatically attaches the entity to the repository, if it has not been attached earlier.